 - Sit toward front of chair, your back away from back of chair.

 - Cross left leg over right; wrap legs tightly.
+To modify this, keep your ankle on your knee.
+Over time you may be able to wrap legs tightly.

 - Bring elbows to meet chest height.

 - Cross wrists and bring back of hands to meet; point thumbs toward nose.

 - Press arms and legs together tightly.

 - Pull in belly and sit tall.

 - Repeat on your other side.